Frequently Asked Questions

 To find out more information please contact our Registrars Office.

-Yes, our Student Nursing Assocoiation on campus is called LIFE.
-The purpose of LIFE is to provide our members with an opportunity to identify with the nursing profession and to foster intellectual, educational, spiritual, and social activities related to professional nursing.
+Yes, we have a Student Nursing Club.
+Their purpose is to provide their members with an opportunity to identify with the nursing profession and to foster intellectual, educational, spiritual, and social activities related to professional nursing.

 The test is called the Test of Essential Academic Skills (TEAS) V. This is a multiple-choice assessment of basic academic knowledge in reading, mathematics, science and English and language usage.